Cuts in Cartesian Products of Graphs: Applications to integrality gaps for Sparsest Cut

 \section{Applications to integrality gaps for Sparsest Cut}

 In this section, we show that the Cartesian product is the right method of \emph{padding} Sparsest Cut integrality gap instances.
-We recall that the Sparsest Cut value of a graph $G$ is determined by the Conductance of $G$ up to a factor of $2$.
-In this section, we will work with Conductance.
+We recall that the Sparsest Cut value of a graph $G$ is determined by the conductance of $G$ up to a factor of $2$.
+In this section, we will work with conductance.

-\Snote{Talk of this more in the introduction/prelims.
-Talk of Sparsest Cut and the problem of constructing integrality gaps to the SDP relaxations.
-Say that none of the standard techniques of padding work}

 Firstly, we show that, given a graph $G$ that has a conductance value of $\Phi$, $\Gk$ has a conductance value of $\frac{1}{k}\Phi$.
 We also show a similar statement for the optimum value for several families of SDP relaxations of Sparsest Cut.
-Informally, we show that, given a graph and an SDP value of $\opt$, and an SDP value of $\frac{1}{k}\opt$, where the SDP is any one of several common classes of SDPs.
+Informally, we show that, given a graph $G,$ with an SDP value of $\opt$, $\Gk$ has an SDP value of $\frac{1}{k}\opt$, where the SDP is any one of several common classes of SDP relaxations for conductance.
 In particular, the ratio of the two values is preserved.

 We first prove the theorem about conductance.
-This theorem is similar to the one proved by Chung and Tetali\cite{ChungT98} and we include a proof for completeness. \begin{theorem}[Conductance Value] Given a graph $G$, we can relate the Conductance of $\Gk$ and $G$ as follows,
+This theorem is similar to (special cases of) the ones proved in \cite{HoudreT96} and \cite{ChungT98}.
+We include a proof for completeness.
+The following proof approach is also included in (the journal version of) \cite{HoudreT96}. \begin{theorem}[Conductance Value] Given a graph $G$, we can relate the Conductance of $\Gk$ and $G$ as follows,

 \end{theorem} \begin{proof} Let us first prove the simple direction $\Phi(\Gk) \le \frac{1}{k}\Phi(G)$.
-In order to prove this, fix a function $f \from V(G) \to \{-1,1\}$ that achieves
+In order to prove this, fix a function $f \from V(G) \to \{-1,1\}$ that achieves $\frac{\pair{f,\V{L_G}f}}{2\var(f)} = \Phi(G).$